microsoft/vscode-chrome-debug/README.md

             "request": "attach",
             "port": 9222,
             "sourceMaps": true,
-            "url": "<url of the open browser tab, you wanna connect to" },
+            "url": "<url of the open browser tab to connect to>" },
         {
             "name": "Attach to url with files served from ./out", "type": "chrome",
             "request": "attach",
             "port": 9222,
-            "url": "<url of the open browser tab, you wanna connect to", "webRoot": "${workspaceRoot}/out"
+            "url": "<url of the open browser tab to connect to>", "webRoot": "${workspaceRoot}/out"
         }
     ]